greg1125/Detection-Rules/README.md

 The environment consists of Windows endpoints, Linux endpoints, an attacker machine, and an Elastic Stack deployment used for centralized logging and detection.
 Elastic Agent is deployed across endpoints to collect telemetry such as Windows Event Logs and Linux authentication logs.

 These logs are ingested into Elasticsearch and analyzed within Kibana using KQL and EQL-based detection rules.
-Attack simulations are performed using tools such as Impacket, Ncrack, and native system utilities to generate realistic adversary activity.
+Attack simulations are performed using tools such as Impacket, Ncrack, Mythic, and native system utilities to generate realistic adversary activity.

 ---